matrey/acme-tiny-auto/README.md

 # acme-tiny-auto
 Bash wrapper for acme_tiny.py.
-It helps you procure Let's Encrypt certificates in a few commands, renew them automatically, and it should not break your server if anything fails during renewal.
+It helps you procure Let's Encrypt or Buypass certificates (single domain only, HTTP-01 validation only) in a few commands, renew them automatically, and it should not break your server if anything fails during renewal.

 ```
 Usage: ./acme-tiny-auto.sh [init | add [domain]| renew [domain] | force-renew [domain] | renew-all ]